 What does this mean for RI Customers?

 Making sense of all the different types of Reserved Instance types and combinations can be daunting.
 The simplest way to explain the new changes is to know that it only applies to Standard and Convertible RIs.
 You can now trade “capacity reservation” for flexibility across multiple availability zones for purchased RIs.
 If you take advantage of the new Regional Benefit keep in mind that you are no longer “guaranteed” capacity for the RIs that you have purchased.
-For most, it seems out of the realm of possibility for instances to be out of stock but consider a situation where an availability zone were to go down.
-Devops teams have built in mechanisms to compensate for this and will automatically provision new instances in the AZs that remain online.
-In this type of scenario it’s easy to see how capacity could quickly evaporate for AWS clients.
+For most, it seems out of the realm of possibility for instances to be out of stock, but consider a situation where an availability zone was to go down.
+DevOps teams have built-in mechanisms to compensate for this and will automatically provision new instances in the AZs that remain online.
+In this type of scenario, it’s easy to see how capacity could quickly evaporate for AWS clients.
 This is why it is important to have automation in place to ensure that you can support heterogeneous clusters to ensure that you can make use of whatever capacity is available at any given time.
 This applies to RIs, On-Demand instances, and of course Spot instances.

 Combined with Spotinst ECO RI lifecycle management you can rest assured that your AWS spend is fully optimized.
 Learn more about Spotinst ECO on our website here: https://spotinst.com/products/workload-management/eco/